Rivers State: Demographics

 Over the period from 1991 to 2006, the total population of Rivers State increased by close to 3 million people.
 The last official census showed that 5,198,716 people were living in the state, of whom 2,673,026 were male and 2,525,690 were female.
 Adults and adolescents aged 15 to 64 years accounted for 61% of the population in the state.
 Children below the age of 15 accounted for 36% of the population, and those aged 65 years and above, another 3%.
 Port Harcourt and Obio-Akpor had the highest number of inhabitants of any local government area, while Ogu–Bolo and Omuma had the lowest.
 The total area of the state was 11,077 km2 and the density was 635.89 pd/km2.

+According to the world population review (Population of cities in Nigeria), the capital city of Rivers state, Port Harcourt is ranked 4th on the list.

-Rivers State has higher literacy rate compared to most states in the South South geopolitical zone.
-Its male literacy as of 2006 was 52.3% while female literacy rate was 47.7%.
+Rivers State has a higher literacy rate compared to most states in the South South geopolitical zone.
+Its male literacy as of 2006 was 52.3% while the female literacy rate was 47.7%.
 In the same survey, it ranked as 26th most extensive and the 6th most populous of all the states of Nigeria.
 A 2015 estimate put the number of residents of Rivers State at over 7 million, nearly triple the number recorded in 1991.

 According to the National Bureau of Statistics projection, the population in the state was 4% of the total population of the country.
 Data of 2010–2015 showed life expectancies for male, 54 years and female, 57 years were very low.
 General mortality rate was 60 per 1000, under-5 mortality rate was 90 and maternal mortality rate was 889 per 100,000 live births, one of the highest nationwide.

-Ethnic Groups in Rivers State
+Ethnic groups in Rivers State

-Rivers State is made up of numerous ethnic groups which includes: Abua, Andoni, Ekpeye (Igbo), Bille, Eleme, Egbema (Igbo community found also in Imo State), Kalabari, Ndoki (Igbo community found also in Abia State), Ndoni, Okrika, Ogoni, Engenni, Etche (Igboid), Ibani, Ikwerre (Igboid), Ogba, Odua etc.